 Medicare Part A Inpatient and Part B Outpatient Claims: This data source contains claims data for FFS inpatient and outpatient services including: Medicare inpatient hospital care, outpatient hospital services, skilled nursing facility care, some home health agency services, as well as inpatient and outpatient physician claims for the 12 months prior to an index admission.
 Medicare Enrollment Database (EDB): This database contains Medicare beneficiary demographic, benefit/coverage, and vital status information.
 This data source was used to obtain information on several inclusion/exclusion indicators such as Medicare status on admission as well as vital status.
 These data have previously been shown to accurately reflect patient vital status (Fleming et al., 1992).
 The Master Beneficiary Summary File (MBSF) is an annually created file derived the EDB that contains enrollment information for all Medicare beneficiaries including dual eligible status.
 Years 2016-2019 were used.
 Veterans Health Administration (VA) Data: This data source contains data for VA inpatient and outpatient services including: inpatient hospital care, outpatient hospital services, skilled nursing facility care, some home health agency services, as well as inpatient and outpatient physician data for the 12 months prior to and including each index admission.
 Unlike Medicare FFS patients, VA patients are not required to have been enrolled in Part A and Part B Medicare for the 12 months prior to the date of admission.
 The American Community Survey (2013-2017): The American Community Survey data is collected annually and an aggregated 5-years data were used to calculate the Agency for Healthcare Research and Quality (AHRQ) Socioeconomic Status (SES) composite index score.
 References:

 Fleming C, Fisher ES, Chang CH, Bubolz TA, Malenka DJ.
 Studying outcomes and hospital utilization in the elderly: The advantages of a merged data base for Medicare and Veterans Affairs hospitals.
 Medical Care.
 1992; 30(5): 377-91.

+LEVEL

+Facility

+SETTING

+Inpatient/Hospital

+NUMERATOR STATEMENT

 The outcome for this measure is 30-day all-cause mortality.
 We define mortality as death from any cause within 30 days from the date of admission for patients hospitalized with either a principal diagnosis of COPD or a principal diagnosis of respiratory failure with a secondary diagnosis of acute exacerbation of COPD.

+NUMERATOR DETAILS

 The measure counts all deaths (including in-hospital deaths) for any cause within 30 days of the date of the index COPD admission.

+Identifying deaths in the FFS measure

 As currently reported, we identify deaths for FFS Medicare patients 65 years and older in the Medicare Enrollment Database (EDB) and for VA patients in the VA data.

+DENOMINATOR STATEMENT

 This claims-based measure is used for a cohort of patients aged 65 years or older.

 The cohort includes admissions for patients aged 65 years and older discharged from the hospital with a principal discharge diagnosis of COPD and with a complete claims history for the 12 months prior to admission.
 The measure is publicly reported by CMS for those patients 65 years and older who are Medicare FFS or VA beneficiaries admitted to non-federal or VA hospitals, respectively.

+Additional details are provided in S.7 Denominator Details.